Foxton Locks

 Alongside the locks is the site of the Foxton Inclined Plane, built in 1900 to resolve the operational restrictions imposed by the lock flight.
 It was not a commercial success and only remained in full-time operation for ten years.
 It was dismantled in 1926, but a project to re-create it commenced in the 2000s, since the locks remain a bottleneck for boat traffic.

 Description

 Staircase locks are used where a canal needs to climb a steep hill, and consist of a group of locks where each lock opens directly into the next, that is, where the bottom gates of one lock form the top gates of the next.
 Foxton Locks are the largest flight of such staircase locks on the English canal system.
+Foxton has two sets of five staircase locks but the sets are separated by a short stretch of water known as a ‘pound’.
+Caen Hill has 29 locks and Tardebigge has 30, but, crucially, these are separated by pounds and so are not staircase locks.
 The locks are equipped with side pounds, with white paddles emptying a lock into a side pound, and red paddles filling the next lock downstream from the pound.
 This saves water compared to the more common riser staircases, since changing the direction of traffic does not require emptying/filling almost all the locks.